veenida/Fake-News-Detection-/Project-Management-Plan/D-Project-Execution.md

 <img src="../assets/f.jpg" width="50%">

-Moreovwe , we make it become a web based system by using Flask.Flask is a micro web framework written in Python.
+Moreover , we make it become a web based system by using Flask.Flask is a micro web framework written in Python.

 Last but not least , in web based we need to make GUI by using html and css.
 For the app.py , we need to create a function for home and prediction.